voxpupuli/puppet-archive/README.md

 _*Warning*_:

+Release 0.5.x contains significant changes:

+* faraday, faraday_middleware no longer required.
+* ruby provider is the default for windows (using net::http).

 Release 0.3.x contains breaking changes

 * The parameter 7zip have been changed to seven_zip to conform to Puppet 4.x variable name requirements.